 In many aspects of our lives, timing is everything.
 “It’s just not the right time for me…”.
 Ever heard people say that?

 In my mind, the same applies to investments.
 Most seasoned investors will tell you that the best time to invest your money, is NOW.
-And they’re right – to some extend.
+And they’re right – to some extent.
 However, I would argue that you should always use your eyes and ears, before you make any decisions (life or otherwise).
 The current state of the market is fairly clear to me: We’re at – or close to – the top.
 History tells us that the market goes up and down in certain cycles.
 Some people spend their lives analyzing these cycles, in hopes that they will one day be able to predict- and ultimately beat them.

 To me, it’s not a matter of beating the market (because you can’t), it’s just a matter of being smart.
 If you’re standing on the sideline of the market right now (like I am), with a bag of money, waiting to enter – consider your options thoroughly (no matter where you’re standing actually 😉 ).